Ed94/gencpp/docs/Parsing.md

 ## Registering macros

-While the registeration of macros in the meta-program's side for parsing can be considered tedius, its necessary for the parser to accurately resolve the macros intent in one pass and it provides in a sense hygenics in verifying that they are used as intended.
+While the registeration of macros in the meta-program's side for parsing can be considered tedius, its necessary for the parser to accurately resolve the macros intent in one pass (and it provides some hygenics by verifying that they are used as intended).

 The following can be used to register a macro: